 The Federal Budget on 29 March 2022 did not result in any changes to tax rates or income thresholds for the 2022-23 income year.

-From 1 July 2021, new withholding rates apply for Schedule 8 – Statement of formulas for calculating study and training support loans components (NAT 3539).
-All other withholding rates remain unchanged.
+From 1 July 2021 and 2022 adjusted withholding rates apply for Schedule 8 – Statement of formulas for calculating study and training support loans components (NAT 3539).

 From 1 July 2021 Schedule 4 (super income streams (NAT 70982) and Schedule 13 (return to work payments (NAT 3347)) have minor content changes, but no change to the withholding rates.
 Full details at ato.gov.au